Our founders Kate and Nina Hosali started working in Morocco in 1925 and since then our centres and activities have

 • Estimated number of working equines and camels: 1.7 million

 • Five SPANA centres in Casablanca, Chemaia, Had Ouled Frej, Khemisset and Marrakech

-• Five mobile clinics reaching animals in remote communities from the edges of the Sahara to the Atlas mountains.
+• One mobile clinic reaching animals in remote communities

 • Special projects such as setting up a licensing scheme for Marrakech’s caleche horses, which pull tourist carriages

 • SPANA also monitors their welfare and builds and maintains water troughs on main routes to give working animals access to water

 • SPANA believes the only way to ensure a better future for working animals is to educate children about animal welfare at an early age.
 Our extensive education programme in Morocco taught more than 25,000 children in 2017.

 • Children visit all of SPANA’s centres where they take part in animal welfare classroom activities and get to tour the clinics to see working animals being treated.
 They also get the chance to experience handling rabbits and guineas pigs which helps to develop positive attitudes and empathy towards animals.